Quick Summary: Japan Trip Prep at a Glance

 Priority: Final Checks and Peace of Mind

-Clear TSA/customs if required: Allow 45–90 minutes for security and boarding lines, depending on airport congestion.
+☐ Clear security screening and immigration: Allow 45–90 minutes for security checks, passport control, and boarding lines, depending on airport congestion.

 Money Matters: Budgeting and Currency Exchange